 I wrote that over 7 years ago.
 In that time, I have seen nothing but mounting evidence that the collapse of civilization is definitely happening — and that it will be more catastrophic then we can even imagine.

 I very much “feel” for our future generations.
 I have a family, children, a wife, and people I care about.
-Yet there future survival is not a certainty, not at all.
+Yet there future survival is not a certainty.
 In fact, we may have unleashed a terrifying monster of epic proportions upon them.
 And this frightens me very, very much.

 I am not a scientist, and I am not bound by any peer-rules of “don’t be too alarmist”.
-Yet it is the scientist themselves who are bringing forth the evidence.
+Yet it is the scientist themselves who are bringing forth the evidence that we must listen to.

 I have long believed it is my duty as a human being, an inhabitant of this Earth, to speak the truth as loudly as I dare (in a time when telling the truth will get you killed or arrested).
 There are times indeed, when I say nothing, however, this is not one of those times.
 For some time now, I have been trying to convey how much, how fast, and how serious things are getting, because it is all working together in a mosaic of disaster for humanity and the Earth.